A fan’s guide – the club from early doors to today

 Pre-match beers for fans and casual visitors

-Nearly all the many pubs on Alexander/Stirling Streets in town are reasonably handy pre-match, but if you’re going to jump on a 201 bus, then the modern Avenue bar/grill restaurant and football-focused West End Bar are right next to the stop.
+Nearly all the many pubs on Alexander/Stirling Streets in town are reasonably handy pre-match, but if you’re going to jump on a 201 bus, then the football-focused West End Bar is right by the stop.

 If you’re walking from the station/Airdrie, then a couple of the pubs on the Clark Street section of the main road are partisan pre-match spots, close to the old Broomfield Park.
-Just by the roundabout, the Bluebell Bar is a Rangers stronghold, right near the Orange Lodge, while the Albert Bar has long been an Airdrie haunt.
+The Albert Bar at No.66 has long been an Airdrie haunt.

-From there, take the first major right down S Biggar Road to the Excelsior Stadium, where there’s a match-day bar behind the West Stand.
+From there, take the first major right down S Biggar Road to the Excelsior Stadium, where there’s a match-day bar behind the main Jack Dalziel/West Stand.